SHYAMALSOLANKI/Framework--Self-Analysis/README.md

 - Advanced analytics and reporting
 - AI-enhanced decision support
 - Enterprise integration capabilities
+# Note: further documents will be uploaded shortly.
+If you can upload them then thank you in advance. :)
 ---

 *Built with 200% commitment to helping project managers succeed through systematic AI-Human partnership.*